Table Of Contents

 After the Examination Under Oath, the insurance company will use your words to decide whether to deny or pay your claim.

-Examinations Under Oath can be intimidating, and insurance companies sometimes use them to delay claims or scare people into dropping their claims.
+Examinations Under Oath in Florida can be intimidating, and insurance companies sometimes use them to delay claims or scare people into dropping their claims.
 Even in the best case, if the insurance company asked for an EUO, it means the insurance company is thinking about denying the claim and is looking to confirm whether it can deny.

 But Examinations Under Oath also present you with an opportunity to tell your story so the insurance company understands what happened and why they should pay you for your insurance claim.